- Work-to-Cert Certification

 If your application is approved, the applicant should expect to receive their new certification card in approximately 3-4 weeks.

 How to re-establish expired FOA certifications

-If you expire but are still active in the fiber optic/cabling field
+If your certification has expired no longer than 3 years prior and you are still active in the fiber optic/cabling field:

 If you wish to re-establish your FOA certification(s) after your expiration date, you have to recertify.
-Recertification requires that you are active in the fiber optic/cabling field.
-You will have to meet the same renewal requirements but you will also have to arrange to retake your certification exam.
-Contact the FOA at firstname.lastname@example.org to make arrangement for your retest.
+Recertification requires that you are active in the fiber optic/cabling field, working in the field at least 90 days in the prior year.
+You will have to meet the same renewal requirements and you will also have to arrange to retake your certification exam.
+Contact the FOA at email@example.com to make arrangement for your retest.

-If you expire but are no longer active in the fiber optic/cabling field
+If your certification expired more than 3 years prior and you are no longer active in the fiber optic/cabling field:

 If you wish to re-establish your FOA certification(s) after your expiration date but you are not currently working in the fiber optic field, you will be required to take an appropriate course from a school approved by the FOA.
 Contact the FOA at firstname.lastname@example.org for further instructions.

 If you do not recertify, your records will remain in the FOA database with the expired date for record-keeping purposes.

 Persons who violate the terms of certification agreed to when making application may have their certification revoked.
 They will be notified of the intent to revoke their certification and may appeal the decision.
 If the certification is suspended, the person may not claim FOA certification.